 We spoke with Andy Foster, Product Director at IOTech, about Edge Computing, and the IoT in the Cloud.

 The migration to more sophisticated Cloud-based IoT functionality is relentless and rapid.
 However, ensuring optimal functionality in the complicated infrastructure that is our current connectivity ecosystem is no small task.
 Advances in leveraging computing power to increase performance in situations where the application system’s hardware may not be the most capable.

-One of the companies addressing advanced computing functionality in the Cloud is IOTech, an Edge software company, who recently launched Edge XRT, a time-critical edge platform for Microsoft Azure Sphere, a secured, high-level application platform with built-in communication and security features for connected devices.
-Designed and optimized for resource-constrained environments, Edge XRT enables device connectivity and edge intelligence for MCUs, gateways, and smart sensors at the IoT edge.
+One of the companies addressing advanced computing functionality in the cloud is IOTech, the edge software company, which recently launched Edge Xrt, a real-time software solution for Microsoft Azure Sphere, a secured, high-level application platform with built-in communication and security features for connected devices.
+Designed and optimized for resource-constrained environments, Edge Xrt enables device connectivity and edge intelligence for MCUs, gateways, and smart sensors at the IoT edge.